How to Become a Nanny: Career Guide

 Research the requirements to become a nanny.
 Learn about the job description and duties, and read the step-by-step process to start a career in as a nanny.

-Do I Want to Be a Nanny?
+Should I Become a Nanny?

 There is no degree required to become a nanny, but an associate's degree and/or specialized certifications in early childcare development may help with career advancement.
 CPR and first aid certification are commonly required, though.
 Each family will have their own expectations for a nanny's previous childcare experience.
 Nannies are typically required to be at least 18 years old.
 Candidates must be in good health, up to date on immunizations and have negative results on a tuberculosis test.
 A clean criminal background and negative drug test are also required.
 You should also have strong communication and instructional skills.
 Patience is also needed and you need to have stamina to deal with high-energy children.

 Step 1: Gain Experience in Child Care